We've updated our Grants at a Glance factsheet here.

-USDA Rural Development Value Added Producer Grants are now open.
+USDA Rural Development Value Added Producer Grants have closed for 2020 but the applications generally doesn't change much year to year.
 If you produce a farm product and then change it to another form--such as milk to cheese or beeswax to candles--review this opportunity.
-Deadline to apply is March 10, 2020.
+Start prepping your proposal for next year now.
 More info and Federal Register page.

 REAP is a first-come, first-served program – no rankings.